danwilson/google-analytics-plugin/README.md

 To track an Event:
 * `window.analytics.trackEvent('Category', 'Action', 'Label', Value)` Label and Value are optional, Value is numeric

+To track an custom metrics:
+* `window.analytics.trackMetric('key', Value)` Value is optional

 To track an Exception:
 * `window.analytics.trackException('Description', Fatal)` where Fatal is boolean